chore(deps): update dependency numpy to v1.26.4 #16

 Improvements

-specifies that it has no__slots__
+NDArrayOperatorsMixinspecifies that it has no__slots__The

-, ensuring that subclasses can now make use of this featurein Python.
+NDArrayOperatorsMixinclass now specifies that it contains no__slots__, ensuring that subclasses can now make use of this featurein Python.

 (gh-23113)